o0oBluePhoenixo0o/AbbVie2017/0.FINAL/sentitomo/README.md

 [Node.js](https://nodejs.org/en/) is an open-source, cross-platform framework written in C, C++ and JavaScript, which makes it possible to run JavaScript code on the server-side.
 The initial release was on May the 27th, 2009 and it was written by Ryan Dahl.
 Primarily it was built because the most common web server at this time, Apache HTTP Server, had troubles with a lot of concurrent connections and normally used blocking code executions which led to poor server performance.
 The idea behind Node is to utilize a simplified event-driven programming paradigm where the program flow is determined by events (user clicks, messages from other methods etc.) to let so called callback functions take care of the result of method calls.
 With this structure the main thread of a Node.js application is not blocked by method executions.
 Normally a Node based application is only running on one thread, but with non-blocking method calls it will never gets stuck at one point.
 This makes it easy to build highly scalable applications without the need of multiple threads, which could result into poor performance.
 But if it is needed Node can also spawn different threads and is not limited to only one.
-Hand in hand to Node comes a package manager called `npm` which stands for `Node Packaging Manager`.
+Hand in hand to Node comes a package manager called `npm` which stands for `Node Package Manager`.
 It is used to install, update and remove third party Node.js programs which are listed in the npm registry. npm enables developers to easily share and distribute Node.js code, so it can be used in other projects.
 All installed dependencies are listed inside a file called `package.json` which is mandatory for every Node based project.
 It contains all necessary information about the different packages and their version numbers.
 These are installed inside a folder called `node_modules`, which is accessed at runtime to load the different dependencies of a Node application.

 ### Yarn (Server and Client)